James Goldgeier: Appointments

+Publications

 Books

 Goldgeier is co-author of America Between the Wars: From 11-9 to 9-11 (Public Affairs 2008) with current assistant secretary of defense for international security affairs Derek Chollet, which was named a "Best Book of 2008" by Slate and a "2008 Favorite Book" by The Daily Beast.

 In addition, Goldgeier is co-author of Power and Purpose: U.S. Policy toward Russia after the Cold War (Brookings Institution, 2003) with former U.S. Ambassador to Russia Michael McFaul, for which he won the 2003 Lepgold Book Prize in international relations from Georgetown University.

 He is also author of Not Whether But When: The U.S. Decision to Enlarge NATO (Brookings Institution, 1999).

 Goldgeier is also author of "The Future of NATO," a Council on Foreign Relations Special Report (2010), and Leadership Style and Soviet Foreign Policy: Stalin, Khrushchev, Brezhnev, Gorbachev (The Johns Hopkins University Press 1994), for which he received the Edgar S. Furniss Book Award in National and International Security.
+Goldgeier also authored Foreign Policy Careers for PhDs: A Practical Guide to a World of Possibilities alongside Tamara Cofman Wittes in 2023.